ubco-mds-2020-labs/w2020-data599-capstone-projects-ubc-udl/code/model/README.md

 - `sensor_training.py`
   - a script to be run as need be (long periods, eg. every month) that will update the model parameters used for `sensor_predict.py` based on current data in InfluxDB for each individual sensor

 **NOTE:** The anomaly detection framework was tested/implemented in notebook format [here](../test-env/) and these scripts were not used (UDL's live streaming InfluxDB instance was not available during the project timeline).
 As such, it is expected that these scripts may require modification if implementing the framework.
+It may also make sense to create functions with some the code in these script files, this will likely be more apparent when trying to implement the scripts with the real-time system.

 ## Additional